Draw Me a Flower: Processing and Grounding Abstraction in Natural Language: The Proposed Methodology

 \end{itemize}

-Note that while the association between images and targeted abstract structures has been defined \emph{apriori}, users can also use low-level (non-abstract) description or use a different set of abstractions to achieve the same result.
-Following \citet{grice1975logic} we assume that users will aim to be efficient ({\em economic}) in their descriptions, and are thus likely (but are not explicitly told) to employ these levels of abstraction.
+We note that the association between images and targeted abstraction mechanisms has been defined \emph{a priori}.
+However, in effect, users may generate instructions with no abstraction or use a different abstraction mechanism to achieve the same result.
+All in all, since users (and in particular, crowdworkers) aim to be efficient, they tend (even if not explicitly told) to employ abstractions.